Current Challenges Faced in E-commerce Security

 On the other hand, the fact that hackers and cybercriminals are nowadays using sophisticated and advanced technologies to attempt cyber attacks doesn’t help either.
 They have found better ways to exploit security loopholes and confidential data of users from online stores.

 Over the past recent years, threats to e-commerce security have made a major impact on the industry.
-Here is a list of major impacts on the e-commerce industry found in the cybersecurity surveys and reports of the past recent years:
+Here is a list of shocking statistics about the e-commerce industry found in the cybersecurity surveys and reports of the past recent years:

 60% of companies are known to have their business shut down within six months of being impacted by the security attack.